tttapa/Control-Surface/doc/Doxygen/Getting-Started.md

 Instructions on how to install the library and its dependencies can be found on the page [Installation](@ref Installation.md).

-## Creating a Basic MIDI Controller Sketch
+## First Output: Creating a Basic MIDI Controller Sketch

 ### 1. Include the library